-Alberto studied dance in Italy and Switzerland (1998-2004) and he holds a MA in Choreography with specialisation in Performative Practices from UNIARTS Stockholm (2015-2017).
+Alberto studied dance in Italy and Switzerland (1998-2004) and he holds a MA in Choreography with specialization in Performative Practices from UNIARTS Stockholm (2015-2017).

 Alberto’s artistic practice is based on the idea of encounter which establishes a continuity between his activity as performing artist, his teaching practice and the artistic projects he initiates.

 Alberto performed in the freelance scene as well as for theatre institutions in Austrian, Switzerland, Germany (2005-2012) and, as a member of Cullberg Ballet, in Sweden (2013-2015).
 His past artistic exchanges include relevant figures of the international choreographic scene (such as Jefta van Dinther, Alexander Ekman, Margrét-Sara Guðjónsdóttir, Trajal Harrell, Benoit Lachambre, Hans Henning Paar, Philippe Saire, Marco Santi and Elio Gervasi among many others) while he is currently performing in Mette Igvartsen’s and Erik Berg’s works.